RobinKumar5986/wwwhisper/README.md

   addresses, which enables sharing with almost every Internet user.
   [Persona](http://persona.org) is used to prove that a visitor owns an allowed email, no site-specific password is needed.
-Persona UI makes authentication process really smooth.
+Persona UI makes the authentication process really smooth.

 * wwwhisper is application independent.
 It can be used for anything that nginx serves - dynamic content, static files, content generated